Part 4 of 5

 Characteristics of the Mediator

-The third criteria used to evaluate mediation success is the characteristics of the mediator, with a focus on variables like impartiality, leverage and status.
+The third criteria used to evaluate mediation success is the characteristics of the mediator, with a focus on variables like impartiality, leverage, and status.
 These characteristics are responsible for a mediator becoming accepted by disputing parties and in turn to the success of the mediation.
 Impartiality is more a matter of perception and mediator impartiality is crucial to the outcome of a mediation, though mediators’ acceptability is not reliant upon impartiality nor on trust in the mediation but instead on a mediator’s bias towards one of the parties.
 Leverage is used for mediation success by persuading conflicting parties to make concessions or for ensuring disputants to adhere to agreements though there is a contrast where analysts claim that lack of political power by mediator might facilitate rather than hinder the mediation success.
 Personal reputation, track records, special expertise of a mediator and his institutional and positional status also facilitates or hinders mediation.
 The higher the status, the greater the chances of success.

 The conflict in the Anglophone region has reached the point where there is no trust among Cameroonians on the two sides so there is an urgent need for a third party.
-Credible institutions and leaders within Africa have a stake in this and should take meaningful steps to salvage Cameroon from an impending civil war and it is believed that the US can encourage this.
+Credible institutions and leaders within Africa have a stake in this and should take meaningful steps to salvage Cameroon from impending civil war and it is believed that the US can encourage this.
 Tembon in his report in 2018 requested the US to call for international mediation to resolve the root causes of this territorial dispute and prevent further atrocities and genocide.
 According to Campbell John, the US has a number of tools at its disposal to encourage talks.
 In August 2018, the Global Center for the Responsibility to Protect in a Joint letter urged the UN to call for and support a mediated dialogue to the crisis in the Anglophone region of Cameroon.
 On 7 October 2018, a Cameroonian son and daughter urged the government and Anglophone separatist leaders to urgently engage in a mediated dialogue to find peaceful ways of ending the conflict that has taken the lives of hundreds of their brothers and sisters.
 They also called on the UN, US, and France to continue offering to provide mediation support.

 Any country or organization is yet to coerce the government of Cameroon for mediation acceptance though those that have offered to mediate have the leverage and the political power.
-A mediation cannot take place without the consent of the warring parties, and perhaps now, the international community respect the regime to handle the crisis in a professional way and bring it to an end without external intervention.
-So far, the regime is putting a lot of effort in addressing the issue by using military force to neutralize the Amba boys and equally addressing the poor governance which is affecting the entire republic via decentralization.
+Mediation cannot take place without the consent of the warring parties, and perhaps now, the international community respect the regime to handle the crisis in a professional way and bring it to an end without external intervention.
+So far, the regime is putting a lot of effort into addressing the issue by using military force to neutralize the Amba boys and equally addressing the poor governance which is affecting the entire republic via decentralization.

-The next chapter is going to analyze the international context and how it is affecting the dynamics of the dispute and if it can lead to a mediation acceptance and success.
+The next chapter is going to analyze the international context and how it is affecting the dynamics of the dispute and if it can lead to mediation acceptance and success.
 This part will also include the overall conclusion from the analysis, a look at ongoing conflicts around the globe, some resolution relevant insights, new options for a settlement, and lastly an outlook for the future.

 Understanding Success and Failure of International Mediation, Pdf on Egnyte, 370 – 373.